DeepSOIC/Lattice2/readme.md

 * linear arrays and polar arrays can have their axes linked to edges of shapes

 * parametric explode commands allow extraction of specific elements of arrays, without losing parametric relation to the original.

+# Why Lattice2, not just Lattice?
+Lattice2 was created at the moment when breaking changes needed to be made, but there were a few things made with Lattice.
+So, it was decided to keep the workbench in that time's state indefinitely as version 1.0, and start development of a new version.

+The goal was to be able to have both Lattice v1 and v2 in a single FreeCAD installation.
+So a new repository was started, and all the files were renamed to start with 'lattice2' or otherwise differ from those of Lattice v1.

+# What's changed in Lattice2

+* Population tools now have 'move' mode: a placement/set of placements can be supplied to treat as origins of the objects being populated

+* Experimental recompute controlling tools were added

+* Most icons were redesigned to follow a concept

+* Lattice workbench can now be imported from Py console all at once, like that: `import Lattice2`

 # Download/install
 repository: https://github.com/DeepSOIC/Lattice2